Sgt. William F. Nolan was born September 3, 1923, in

 The Japanese ordered the POWs to form ranks.
 They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car.
 Those who died remained standing since there was no place for them to fall.
 At Capas, the living left the cars and the dead fell to the floors.
 They walked the last ten miles to Camp O'Donnell.

 Camp O'Donnell was an unfinished Filipino training base.
 There was one water faucet for the entire camp.
 Men literally died for a drink.
 The death rate in the camp began to rise until as many as 55 men dying each day.
 The burial detail worked non-stop to bury the dead.
 Often, when they returned the next morning, the wild dogs had dug up the bodies or the bodies were sitting up in their graves.

 The Japanese realized that they had to do something to lower the rate of death among the POWs.
 They opened a new POW camp at Cabanatuan.
-It is not known if William went directly to the new camp, or if he was sent there after returning from a work detail.
+William went directly to the new camp when it opened.
 Medical records from the camp indicate that William was hospitalized on July 15, 1942.
 According to the records, he had "ascaris lumbricoides" which meant that he had round worms.
 This was a result of the unsanitary conditions in the camp.
 The records do not show when he was released from the hospital.

 William remained in the camp until it was destroyed in a bombing.
 On June 2, 1945, the POWs were transferred to Tsumori Camp.
 They remained there for eight days and transferred again to 7 Nishino Sho-machi .
 He remained in this camp until he was liberated at the end of the war.